wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

   :alt: CTRE Power Distribution Panel
   :width: 500

-The :ref:[CTRE Power Distribution Panel](docs/software/can-devices/power-distribution-module:Power Distribution Module) (PDP) is designed to distribute power from a 12VDC battery to various robot components through auto-resetting circuit breakers and a small number of special function fused connections.
+The :ref:`CTRE Power Distribution Panel <docs/software/can-devices/power-distribution-module:Power Distribution Module>` (PDP) is designed to distribute power from a 12VDC battery to various robot components through auto-resetting circuit breakers and a small number of special function fused connections.
 The PDP provides 8 output pairs rated for 40A continuous current and 8 pairs rated for 30A continuous current.
 The PDP provides dedicated 12V connectors for the roboRIO, as well as connectors for the Voltage Regulator Module and Pneumatics Control Module.
 It also includes a CAN interface for logging current, temperature, and battery voltage.
 For more detailed information, see the [PDP User Manual](https://store.ctr-electronics.com/content/user-manual/PDP%20User%27s%20Guide.pdf).

 REV Power Distribution Hub
 --------------------------